ApexExpress/FTL/README.md

 ```
 ## FTL Matrix Block
 This is the keyblock matrix used for the language.
-Each end row tells about what is comming next.
+Each end row tells about what is comming NeXt.

+Steve Jobs shows the power of the NeXT Computer (1988) reference materials

 ```
          '! @ # $ % ^ & * ( !)'